husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 ## Controlling the motor ##

-Most common way to send movement commands to robot is with use `geometry_msgs/Twist` message type.
+Most common way to send movement commands to the robot is with use of `geometry_msgs/Twist` message type.
 Then motor driver node should use data stored in them to control the motor.

 ### Publishing the motion command for robot ###

-You will use keyboard to control movement of your robot.
-For getting the key events and converting them to `geometry_msgs/Twist` messages can be used `teleop_twist_keyboard.py` node from package `teleop_twist_keyboard`.
+You will use keyboard to control the movement of your robot.
+For getting the key events and converting them to `geometry_msgs/Twist` messages you can use `teleop_twist_keyboard.py` node from package `teleop_twist_keyboard`.

 Alternatively you can use joystick to control your robot, then you will